-The Global Challenges Research Fund (GCRF) is a 5-year £1.5bn fund and a key component in the delivery of the UK Aid Strategy: tackling global challenges in the national interest.
+The Global Challenges Research Fund (GCRF) is a 5 year £1.5 billion fund and a key component in the delivery of the UK Aid Strategy: tackling global challenges in the national interest.

 The fund aims to ensure that UK research takes a leading role in addressing the problems faced by developing countries through: